stillonearth/bevy_rl/README.md

 | State             | **GET**  | `http://localhost:7878/state`                 |
 | Reset Environment | **POST** | `http://localhost:7878/reset`                 |
 | Step              | **GET**  | `http://localhost:7878/step` `payload=ACTION` |

+One would wrap those endpoints into a client library (python) to make it easier to use.

 ## ✍️ Examples